winksaville/py-example-pkg-winksaville/README.md

 ## Hello method

-Is the main interface provided by this package, it takes a sring as a parameter and prints it.
+`hello(s: str) -> None` method is the main interface provided by this package.

 Example, from the project root (i.e. from the directory where setup.py is located) you can do:
 ```
+(testpypi) wink@wink-desktop:~/prgs/python/packaging_tutorial (master)
 $ python3 -c "import example_pkg as ep; ep.hello('**hi**')"
 <p><strong>hi</strong></p>
 ```
-Or from the repl if it's installed:
+Or from the repl
 ```
-(testpypi) wink@wink-desktop:~/prgs/python/packaging_tutorial (master)
-$ pip install .
-...

 (testpypi) wink@wink-desktop:~/prgs/python/packaging_tutorial (master)
 $ python3
 Python 3.8.1 | packaged by conda-forge | (default, Jan  5 2020, 20:58:18)